Scouting locations for long ambient recordings

 Another location I performed some tests at was in a local rainforest.
 About half an hour drive west from our studio is a set of beautiful rainforests that come alive with different noises at different times of the day and year.
 During the summer months there is a cacophony of insect noise, mainly cicada.
 However right now there is a low subtle noise of some insects and various birds.
 I initially went at 2pm on a week day thinking no kids and less people would give me space to record without interruption.
 However it seems that these popular spots are busy throughout the day.
 So I’m planning an evening/night trip to see if that is better.
 The only issue is I am not too keen on meeting any snakes or spiders so I’m on the lookout for a local expert to come along with me.
 But I think I’ve found some good locations that will provide me with uninterrupted space to record long forest sound effects.

 I wanted to check out and test some locations for recording wind sound effects.
 The gentle breeze through trees or long grass is what I was after so had to drive a good 2 hours out into the bush to get away from people, traffic etc. I found the perfect spot, just off a small road that gets barely any traffic and where there is a huge open space.
 There wasn’t anyone or anything within miles and I was able to get a 30 minute recording with no issues.
 Thirty minutes is probably longer than most users would need, but it installed confidence in me that such locations do exist and if need be, they are not too far away.
 I’ll be visiting again, but this time maybe on a stormier day as well as calmer days to gather some really nice long wind recordings.

 Do you need longer ambience recordings than a minute or two?
-If so, let us know in our forum and we can possible try and record them for you.
+If so, let us know and we can possible try and record them for you.